 Dropshipping is appealing to many aspiring digital nomads because it requires very little upfront investment and allows you to start selling without having to worry about inventory or warehousing.

 Two years ago, I dove headfirst into the dropshipping world.

-I started with a first course, and from there, I bought entry to an expensive premium program.
+I started with a first course, and from there, I bought an expensive premium program.

 I was ALL IN.
 I wanted to make money – A LOT OF MONEY.

 During the premium program, I learned how to open a shop, source products, write a winning copy, and run customer service – Everything you need to open a successful dropshipping store.

 However, as I faced challenging tasks and obstacles along the way, my motivation dwindled, replaced by a sense of apathy and despair.